pingcap/docs/tools/dm/dm-upgrade.md

 - `dm_worker_port`: 10081 by default.
 Provides the RPC service to communicate with DM-master.
 - `dm_worker_status_port`: 10082 by default.
 Provides metrics and status information.

-Since this version, DM-worker uses a same port (8262 by default) to provide the above two kinds of information or services simultaneously.
+Starting from this version, DM-worker uses a same port (8262 by default) to provide the above two kinds of information or services simultaneously.

 ### Upgrade operation example